On thermodynamics of compact objects: Examples of horizonless compact objects

 For a given $m\sqrt{\lambda_2\lp}$, the interior is again characterized by the novel scaling behavior in Eq.~(\ref{eq:22scaling}).
 With this scaling, the rescaled chemical potential redshifted to infinity is

-Since $R<r_H$, the total internal energy and (average) number of particles only receive contribution from the 2-2-hole interior.
+Since $R<r_H$, the total internal energy and (average) number of particles receive contributions only from the 2-2-hole interior.
 The internal energy to mass ratio $U/M$ remains roughly $3/8$.
 The rescaled number of particles is

 Note that the $r_H$ (or $M$) dependences of $\mu_\infty$ and $N$ are quite different from that for neutron stars, but resemble closely that for $T_\infty$ and $S$ for thermal 2-2-holes in Eq.~(\ref{eq:TS2}).
 With Eqs.~(\ref{eq:muinf}) and (\ref{eq:Inum}), it is straightforward to obtain